develalfy/laminas-certificates/README.md

 - Unittests here were written TDD.
 - I've focused on Service and Model when we talk about unittest.
 - If there is anything to discuss or ask about, don't hesitate to call me.
+- You can check (CODE-3000) to test XML exception.